Share This Post

 How Healthcare Works in Italy vs. the U.S.

-In the United States, healthcare is managed by private companies.
-Clinics, hospitals, and insurance are all privately owned, which means that individuals need to acquire their own health insurance coverage and choose a provider that works for them.
+In the United States, healthcare is predominately managed by private companies.
+Many clinics, hospitals, and insurance providers are privately owned, and most individuals need to acquire their own health insurance coverage and choose a provider that works for them.
 Not all healthcare services are covered, and patients typically still have co-pays, deductibles, and other costs.

 In Italy, basic healthcare is provided by the state.
 Citizens automatically have the right to free primary or inpatient care from the provider of their choice.
 Italian citizens receive a personal Tessera Sanitaria card for use with public health system services, but they are also able to purchase additional private health insurance for services that are not covered by the state.